madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 The null hypothesis for a Shapiro-Wilk test is that the data is normally distributed.
 With a p value lower than 0.05, we rejected the null hypothesis and concluded that the MMSE scores for both patient groups were not normally distributed.

-ADD WILK TEST
+        ## Shapiro-Wilk normality test

+        ## data:  family_history$MMSE
+        ## W = 0.95105, p-value = 2.05e-12

+        ##    Shapiro-Wilk normality test

+        ## data:  no_family_history$MMSE
+        ## W = 0.95262, p-value < 2.2e-16

+        ##    Shapiro-Wilk normality test

+        ## data:  family_history$MMSE
+        ## W = 0.95105, p-value = 2.05e-12

 ### Check for Equal Variance

-An F test can be administered to check for equal variance between two groups.The ratios of the variances was close to 1 (\~1.0268) so it could be concluded that the variances were equal.
+An F test can be administered to check for equal variance between two groups.The ratios of the variances was close to 1 (~1.0268) so it could be concluded that the variances were equal.

-ADD PLOT
+        F test to compare two variances

+        data:  MMSE by status
+        F = 1.0268, num df = 541, denom df = 1606, p-value = 0.6977
+        alternative hypothesis: true ratio of variances is not equal to 1 95 percent confidence interval:
+        0.8966642 1.1814337
+        sample estimates:
+        ratio of variances
+                1.02679

 ### EDA Conclusions